khabbib/Booking-System/README.md

 # OBS (Online Booking System)

-Is currently a web application that gives you this ability to impliment it in your company where customers can book appointment with them.
+Is currently a web application that gives you this ability to impliment your timetable to show up to your customers.